-The Individual Performance Multiplier ("IPM") is defined according to the extent to which annual objectives have been met, as well as the extent to which the individual has carried out their duties in line with UCB's Patient Value principles and expected behaviors.
+The IPM is defined according to the extent to which pre-defined annual objectives have been met, as well as the extent to which the individual has carried out their duties in line with UCB's Patient Value principles and expected behaviors.
 This approach is applied consistently across our employee population.

-The CEO's individual objectives mainly represent the overall company objectives, covering both financial and extra-financial priorities, considering both the short-term impact and overall long-term company sustainability.
-The CEO's individual objectives are categorized according to the value UCB aims to create for each its stakeholder groups (see below).
-Considering the feedback from several shareholders, further clarification of how and to which extent UCB attributes consideration for each stakeholder group is provided in the respective annual Remuneration Report.
+The CEO's individual objectives mainly represent the overall company objectives, covering both financial and extra-financial priorities, considering both the short-term impact and overall long-term sustainability.

+The CEO's individual objectives are set considering the value UCB aims to create for its stakeholders (see below).
+The extent to which the CEO has achieved these objectives is described annually in the Remuneration Report.

-Performance measure Value Creation Financial priorities Value for shareholders - Sustainability is our business approach.
+Performance measure Value creation Financial priorities Value for shareholders - Sustainability is our business approach.
 Our financial health is key to our overall sustainability and ability to continue to create value for patients, our employees, and society more widely, now and into the future.
-Among others, there is a strong focus on delivering on the following financial targets: Revenue Net Sales across our product portfolio Cashflow generation Profitability-related priorities are considered mainly in the Corporate Performance Multiplier which is applied to the total bonus outcome as shown above.
-Extra- financial priorities Value for patients - building a pipeline of differentiated solutions and improving patient access to these solutions Value for our people - fostering a working environment where our people can thrive by being happy, healthy and safe
+Among others, there is a strong focus on delivery on the following financial targets: Revenue Net Sales across our product portfolio Cashflow generation Profitability-related priorities are considered mainly in the CPM which is applied to the total bonus outcome as shown above.
+Social & Environmental Value for patients - building a pipeline of differentiated solutions and improving patient access to these solutions priorities Value for our people - fostering a working environment where our people can thrive by being happy, healthy and safe Value for the planet - transitioning UCB towards low carbon and green economy Other - priorities that span several of the above such as societal value, value creates for communities in the long-term, other company strategic goals and personal development goals